DreymaR/BigBagKbdTrixPKL/README.md

 KNOWN ISSUES:
 -------------
-* ISO VK layouts send a standard set of VK codes, but many locales use different codes!
-VK layouts may shuffle some OEM_# keys for now.
-	- Known affected locales: UK, De, Fr, Be
+* ISO VK layouts may not send the right OEM_# key VK codes for several ISO locales.
+Known affected locales: UK, De, Fr, Be...

-DONE:
+VERSION HISTORY:
 -----
 These are some of the changes in [EPKL] (PKL[eD] up to v1):
 * PKL-eD v0.4.0: Transition to AHK v1.1